murrayCai/libnet/README.md

 # this library give these specials :
 - event socket base on kqueue
+- pack manager plugin support ack,fin,and fin_ack for each pack, so for strongly applications. but, it **need more 7 packs (240bytes) network** for each pack.
-- you can known some times about each pack at below:
+- pack manager timer static plugin, you can known some times about each pack at below:
 1. the time of net pack generated
 2. the time of net pack writed to buf
 3. the time of net pack be recved time by another side